Halloween can be the most fun when the kids are old enough to get spooked whilst being old enough to laugh it off.

 If you are viewing the Illuminations on foot, please follow the social distancing regulations.
 At busy times (school holidays and weekends) there will be a one-way system in place to view the tableaux section at North Shore.
 It’s easy to follow – all you need to do is start from Red Bank Road and walk south, and marshals will be on hand to guide you.
 Happy viewing!

 Go ghost hunting . . .

-Join The Victorian Ghost Hunter on a Blackpool Ghost Walk or the Ghost Tram as he guides you to some of Blackpool’s most famous and most haunted locations to hear of his friends - the spectres, the phantoms, the ghosts!
+Join The Victorian Ghost Hunter on a Blackpool Ghost Walk and celebrate ten years of spooky strolls as he guides you to some of Blackpool’s most famous and most haunted locations to hear of his friends - the spectres, the phantoms, the ghosts!
 Hear tales of terror and stories of the supernatural that will make the hairs on the back of your neck stand up and have you question everything you thought you believed in!

 Tickets for all events must be pre-booked and are of limited capacity due to COVID-19 measures (and they’re very popular – so book in advance to avoid disappointment!).
 Book your tickets here.